PhyloSofS-Team/aspring/README.rst

 This table provides information on the instances of ASRUs detected for the given ``gene``.
 Each row corresponds to a distinct instance and provides the following information:

-- ``instance``: The sequence of the ASPR instance, in the form of a string of amino acid residues.
+- ``instance``: The sequence of the s-repeat, in the form of a string of amino acid residues.
-- ``size``: The length of the ASPR instance, in amino acid residues.
+- ``size``: The length of the s-repeat, in amino acid residues.
-- ``NbSex``: The number of exonic regions where the ASPR instance was detected.
+- ``NbSex``: The number of exonic regions where the s-repeat was detected.
-- ``ASRU``: The set of homologous/duplicated s-exons that belong to the ASRU to which the ASPR instance belongs.
+- ``ASRU``: The set of homologous/duplicated s-exons that belong to the ASRU to which the s-repeat belongs.
 - ``gene``: The Ensembl Gene ID for the given gene.

 {gene}_duplication_pairs.csv